 Cake Maternity Rock Candy Nursing Bra

-This really is one basic nursing bra every new mom would love.
+This really is a basic nursing bra every new mom would love.
 When I tried it, I was looking for a nursing bra that had convertible straps, was nude color, comfy, had thick enough padding to catch milk drips.
-Well, this bra is all of those things.
+This bra is all of those things.

 - It was similar in style to generic cheap-o nursing bras out of the box, but much nicer when I wore it.
 Nothing fancy looking though.
 After trying it on it looked smoother and felt higher quality than my $5-$10 bras.